rackerlabs/genestack/docs/infrastructure-gateway-api.md

     kubectl rollout restart deployment cert-manager -n cert-manager
     ```

+    !!! tip
         Helm install does not automatically upgrade the crds for this resource.
 To upgrade the crds you will have to manually install them.
 Follow the process from :  [Upgrade CRDs](https://docs.nginx.com/nginx-gateway-fabric/installation/installing-ngf/helm/#upgrade-nginx-gateway-fabric-crds)

+    **Finally, create the shared gateway resource**

+    ```shell
+    kubectl kustomize /opt/genestack/base-kustomize/gateway/nginx-gateway-fabric | kubectl apply -f -
+    ```

     !!! note
-        Following these instructions will deploy a generic gateway using a hostname of *.cluster.local.
-To add specific hostnames/listeners to the gateway, you can either create a patch or update the gateway yaml to include your specific hostnames and then apply the patch/update.
+        Following these instructions will deploy a generic gateway using a
+        hostname of *.cluster.local.
+To add specific hostnames/listeners to
+        the gateway, you can either create a patch or update the gateway yaml
+        to include your specific hostnames and then apply the patch/update.
         Each listener must have a unique name.
-Example patch file:
+An example patch is below; a
+        full example can be found in `etc/gateway-api/gateway-patches.json`.
         ```json
         [
             {